metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Meanwhile, Detroit experiments with a fake punt and it works. spectacularly.
 It helps to have momentum while playing at home.

+For Detroit, it seems Amon-Ra St. Brown and DeAndre Swift can be considered vectors.
+I'm not sure if anybody else quite qualifies yet.
+Josh Reynolds and DJ Chark are making a case for their candidacy.

 ***

 ## Ravens @ Steelers